No Tags Found!

 Having notes to assist you also allows you to "take charge" of the interview when it is running off track, particularly with an inexperienced interviewer.
 You can use your skills to talk yourself into the job by keeping the focus solely on what you can do to help the company achieve its goals and mission.

 Another bit of friendly advice - when you arrive at a business for an interview, be polite to everyone you meet, including the receptionist.
 No matter what they are doing, it is none of your business.
 Smile sweetly, take a seat, read your notes, and wait patiently.
 NEVER EVER make any disparaging remarks about staff.
-If you are asked a question about staff, merely reply that you were treated courteously, and you didn't really notice anything as you were preparing for the interview so as to present yourself as a suitable candidate for the position.
-Should you have been successful in this job, how would you have felt having to face that receptionist every day after what happened??
+If you are asked a question about staff, merely reply that you were treated courteously, and you didn't really notice anything as you were preparing for the interview to present yourself as a suitable candidate for the position.
+Should you have been successful in this job, how would you have felt having to face that receptionist every day after what happened?

-One final thing, please do not use sms language in your postings.
+One final thing, please do not use SMS language in your postings.
 We are professional people here at CiteHR, and correct use of language helps many of our members who are keen to improve their English language skills.

 From Australia, Melbourne

 All the best!
+Rekha

 From India, Chennai